opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 3. Under environment variables, add the mandatory keys and values specified in [this document](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with the managed service domain.

 > [!NOTE]
-> Below is the sample `task.json` file from the ECS task defenition to help understand the environment variables that has to be set while creating tasks
+> The following sample `task.json` file from the Amazon ECS task definition shows the environment variables that have to be set while creating tasks:
 ```json
 {
 ...